michaelaviram/simple-web/README.md

 The helm chart is comprised of a values.yaml and four manifest templates:
 - Deployment
 - Service
-- Ingress
+- Ingress-
-- Auto-scaler - A KEDA scaledObject costume resource
+- Auto-scaler - A KEDA scaledObject costum resource

 ### Autoscaler Triggers
-- CPU
+- CPU Threshold
-- Memory
+- Memory Threshold
-- Peak Hours Cron job
+- Peak-Hours Cron job (8:00 AM - 12:00 AM)
-- Off Peak Cron job
+- Off-Peak Cron job (To keep one replica always running)

 ## The Pipeline